 “And we have seen and testify that the Father has sent the Son as Savior of the world” (1 John 4:14).

-It is God-in the form of Christ who saved us from our sin.
+God, in the human form of Jesus, saved us from our sins.

 Did you know that Jesus is God Almighty?
+He is the Son of God.
 He was God incognito who died on the cross.
-He is the Son of God.

 The Savior saves people from sin and hell.
 He seeks you.
 Are you hiding from the Savior?
 You are not reading this study by accident.
 He brought you here.
 He brings you here by divine design.
-Will you at this divine interjection receive Christ as your personal Savior?
-Has it come as a shock to you that Jesus is the only Savior of the world?
+Will you, at this divine interjection, receive Christ as your personal Savior?
+Has it been a shock to you that Jesus is the only Savior of the world?
 It is not until you come into a personal confrontation with Jesus Christ that He becomes your Savior.